sjsu-library/unionist/_items/unionist--text-0121.md

 subject: Miscellaneous Filler; Allied Reform Movements - Peace
 type: Text
-category: Unionist full issue 1833-09-05 article.type:
+category: Unionist full issue 1833-09-05
+articleType:
 volume: '1'
 issue: '6'
-transcription: It is better to suffer wrong than to do wrong.<br>
+transcription: It is better to suffer wrong than to do wrong. <br>
 scholarlyNotes:
 commentary: This epigram has deep New Testament and Socratic roots.
 It had also been recently restated by Samuel Johnson in a 1750 entry in ["The Rambler"] (https://www.johnsonessays.com/the-rambler/suspicious-justly-suspected/)